A simple symmetric exclusion process driven by an asymmetric tracer particle

-The first rigorous result for this process on $\mathbb{Z}$ for $p \neq q$ is a law of large numbers for the displacement of the tracer particle~\cite{landim-olla-volchan-1998}, confirming the picture of ~\cite{burlatsky-etal-1992,burlatsky-etal-1996}.
+The first rigorous result for this process on $\mathbb{Z}$ with $p \neq q$ is a law of large numbers for the displacement of the tracer particle~\cite{landim-olla-volchan-1998}, confirming the picture of ~\cite{burlatsky-etal-1992,burlatsky-etal-1996}.
 Later on, a central limit theorem for this displacement was also obtained~\cite{landim-volchan-2000}.
-For a similar process on $\mathbb{Z}^d$, the Einstein relation has been negated~\cite{loulakis-2005} for $d \geq 3$.
+For a large class of processes on $\mathbb{Z}^d$, the Einstein relation has been proven to hold in \cite{komorowski-olla-2005}, but for a similar process as the one in this article on $\mathbb{Z}^d$, the Einstein relation has been disproven~\cite{loulakis-2005} for $d \geq 3$.

 We obtain numerous exact results for the natural finite variant of this symmetric exclusion process with a single asymmetric tracer particle, which we now describe along with the plan of the rest of the paper.
 In Section~\ref{sec:def}, we define the model and state the main results.
 In Section~\ref{sec:ss}, we will prove the formula for the steady state probabilities.
-We will also prove formulas for the generating function of the nonequilibrium partition function there.
-The special case of $q=0$ has a particularly illustrative combinatorial structure and that will be dealt with in Section~\ref{sec:ss-q=0}.
+We will also derive formulas for the generating function of the nonequilibrium partition function there.
+The special case $q=0$ has a particularly illustrative combinatorial structure, and that will be dealt with in Section~\ref{sec:ss-q=0}.
 We next prove exact formulas for the current of particles as well as $1$-point and $2$-point correlations in Section~\ref{sec:corrfn}.
-The process as seen from the point of view of the tracer particle is known as the {\em environment process}.
+The process, as seen from the point of view of the tracer particle, is known as the {\em environment process}.
 We will calculate the exact density profile both in front of and behind the tracer particle in Section~\ref{sec:profile}.
-Further, we will show that the density decays exponentially with the scaled position ahead of the tracer in the infinite volume limit, thus confirming predictions of~\cite{benichou-etal-1999,oshanin-etal-2004}.
+Further, we will show that the density decays with the scaled position ahead of the tracer in the infinite volume limit, thus confirming predictions of~\cite{benichou-etal-1999,oshanin-etal-2004}.
 The calculation of the asymptotics used in Section~\ref{sec:profile} are relegated to Section~\ref{sec:asymp-pf}.
-The asymptotic formulas involve implicit functions for arbitrary $p$ and $q$, but are expressible in terms of the Lambert W function when $p=1$ and $q=0$.
+The asymptotic formulas involve implicit functions for arbitrary $p$ and $q$, but they are expressible in terms of the Lambert W function when $p=1$ and $q=0$.
 This special case is discussed in Section~\ref{sec:asymp-special}.
 The infinite volume limit with finitely many particles is analyzed in Section~\ref{sec:asymp-finite}.